zeekus/textfiles/puppet_enterpise_how_to_add_an_environment.md

-# How to create new environment in puppet enterprise with code-manager enabled.
+# How to create new environment
+## puppet enterprise with code-manager enabled.

 ## 1. add a branch to your 'Control-repo'
    Production  -> Create branch from here